ibm-cloud-docs/vpc/file_storage_vpc_byok_encryption.md

 By default, {{site.data.keyword.filestorage_vpc_short}} shares are encrypted with IBM-managed encryption.
 However, you can also create encrypted file shares by using a supported key management service to create or import your own root keys.
 After you specify the encryption type for a file share, you can't change it.
 {: shortdesc}

-{{site.data.keyword.filestorage_vpc_full}} is available for customers with special approval to preview this service in the Frankfurt, London, Dallas, Toronto, Washington, Sao Paulo, Sydney, Tokyo, and Osaka regions.
+{{site.data.keyword.filestorage_vpc_full}} is available for customers with special approval to preview this service in the Frankfurt, London, Dallas, Toronto, Washington, Sao Paulo, Sydney, Osaka, and Tokyo regions.
 Contact your IBM Sales representative if you are interested in getting access.
 {: preview}

 ## Before you begin
-{: #custom-managed-vol-prereqs}
+{: #custom-managed-vol-prereqs-file}

-To create file shares with customer-managed encryption, you must first provision a key management service and create or import your customer root key (CRK).
+To create file shares with customer-managed encryption, you must first provision a key management service, and create or import your customer root key (CRK).
 You must also [authorize access](/docs/vpc?topic=vpc-vpc-encryption-planning#byok-volumes-prereqs) between {{site.data.keyword.filestorage_vpc_short}} and the key management service.
 When you complete these prerequisites, you can start creating file shares that use customer-managed encryption.

 For more information, see [Prerequisites for setting up customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-planning#byok-encryption-prereqs).